Table of contents

 Some benefits of JAVA 8 are -

-• It provides many improvements in JAVA IO and the APIs.
+• It provides many improvements to JAVA IO and APIs.

-• Java 8 provides the packages to deal with the date and time even in a particular zone.
+• Java 8 provides the packages to deal with date and time, even in a particular zone.

-• It also offers many features which help decrease the code's size and optimize it.
+• It also offers many features that help decrease and optimize the code's size.

 • Java 8 provides automatic resource management.